Terri Schiavo was kept 'alive' in a persistent

 If we have eating disorders,

-we can avoid this part of her fate by not starving ourselves.
+of her fate by not starving ourselves.

 We can seek good medical attention,